 Apple wants your valuable personal information to help improve their products.
 This means telling Apple every time you have an error message or something moves too slowly for Apple’s tastes, and this also means giving Apple a snapshot of everything you were doing at the time of the problem, and perhaps even where you were in cases where diagnostic information is collected in the Maps app.

-Under Settings > Privacy > Diagnostics & Usage, you can view whether or not you’re sharing your diagnostic data with Apple.
+Under Settings > Privacy > Analytics, you can view whether or not you’re sharing your diagnostic data with Apple.
 When you set up your iOS device for the first time, you’re asked whether or not you want to share data, and if you choose yes, “Automatically Send” will be enabled here.

-If you don’t want Apple snooping on your device usage, even if it is for the greater good, you can choose “Don’t Send” from this menu and Apple will stop collecting anonymous usage information from you.
+If you don’t want Apple snooping on your device usage, even if it is for the greater good, you can choose to disable sharing of your analytics from this menu and Apple will stop collecting anonymous usage information from you.

 Apple says location may be used in diagnostic information for a variety of purposes, one being determining how strong a cellular signal is in a particular location.
 On the other hand, no personally identifiable information is included in the data logs because it’s “removed before they’re sent to Apple,” which raises the eyebrow of who is doing the removing and whether or not they could be snooping.